 ABS, traction control

-The 744cc V-twin has the least power on test but it matters not.
+The 744cc V-twin has the least power on test, but it matters not.
 The performance is adequate for the task, throttle response is smooth and the suspension more comfortable than the Yamaha, with a better seating position than the Ducati.

-The Guzzi is rather cramped in the cockpit for off roading, with the narrowest bars that for me are too close to my chest, but that translates to a nice, neutral riding position for the road.
-And at the end of the test, with a 100 mile ride ahead of me for home, I grabbed the keys to the Guzzi without hesitation.
+The Guzzi is rather cramped in the cockpit for off-roading with the narrowest bars that, for me, are too close to my chest, but that translates to a nice, neutral riding position for the road.
+And at the end of the test, with a 100-mile ride ahead of me for home, I grabbed the keys to the Guzzi without hesitation.

 Another area that makes the Stornello extra cool is there will only be 1000 produced.
-At this stage, you’ll still be able to buy the built-up V7 Scrambler from Moto Guzzi in the U.S. but as far as factory built scramblers go, Guzzi will only offer this model.
+At this stage, you’ll still be able to buy the built-up V7 Scrambler from Moto Guzzi in the U.S., but as far as factory-built scramblers go, Guzzi will only offer this model.
 This is one of those individualistic machines.
 It’s more suited to beach runs and bar hoping than outright “scrambling,” but its charm overrides most of its flaws. ~ Rennie Scaysbrook

 Jesse Ziegler The Moto Guzzi is a pretty cool bike.
 It feels old-school, with a lumpy, chunky power delivery and slammed low stance.
 It rolls on with a fun power delivery that can have you smiling for days, but not overly impressed.
 This segment isn’t as much performance as it is coolness.
 Here, the Guzzi has serious street cred.
 Additionally, you’re not going to run into many more Moto Guzzi Stornello riders on Sunday fun runs.
 It’s unique, super cool, torquey and fun for just the right roads these bikes shine on.
-It has old-school style and a nod to performance with the Arrow high route exhaust and, well, you can put a number on it because it has number plates!
+It has old-school style and a nod to performance with the Arrow high-route exhaust and, well, you can put a number on it, because it has number plates!
 It’s comfortable, fun, a bit weird and on the right side of analog to be a class winner.

-Kit Palmer When I was put on the spotlight and asked to choose my favorite, I even surprised myself when I said “Moto Guzzi.”
-The modern-day scrambler to me is not as much about performance as it is a feel, or a mood, like which bike makes you grin every time you see it in your garage.
+Kit Palmer When I was put in the spotlight and asked to choose my favorite, I even surprised myself when I said “Moto Guzzi.”
+The modern-day scrambler to me is not as much about performance as it is a feel, or a mood, like, which bike makes you grin every time you see it in your garage.
 For me, that bike was the Moto Guzzi.
 It looks pure retro, and how can you not like the looks of those mid-pipes?
 I was pleasantly surprised by how well the Guzzi performed, too, both on and off the road.
 It makes reasonable power, it’s very smooth on the highway, and it feels remarkably light and agile.
 And even the suspension is impressive.
 I would love seeing it permanently in my garage, without question.